loganhartford/portfolio-site/_mechatronicsprojects/(5) RC Airsoft Turret.md

 {% include elements/carousel_2.html %}

 ## Relfection
 This project took me the longest to complete of any of my projects up to this one.
-As of writing this, this is my favourite and most gratifying project I’ve done.
+As of writing this, this is my favorite and most gratifying project I’ve done.
 There’s something about controlling an airsoft gun remotely that is just so cool and satisfying.

 If I were to do this again I would be a lot more careful in my wiring and soldering.
 I soldered together a final version of the remote pretty early on in this project and it seemed solid initially.
 However, as I continued to work more things stopped working and I spent hours and hours testing and trying to figure it out, never even considering the wiring of the remote as a potential point of failure.
 The NRF modules are very sensitive to disturbances in their power supply and so some of my poorly spliced wires must’ve been causing them to fail.
 After I had already tried everything else I could think of to fix this issue, I finally decided to completely rebuild to remote from scratch, this time being much more carefully.
 After I did this everything started working flawlessly.